fedelopez/ga-seifx01/week-02/day-02.md

 Keep track of which books you read and which books you want to read!

-Create an array of objects, where each object describes a book and has properties for the title (a string), author (a string), and alreadyRead (a boolean indicating if you read it yet).
+Create an array of objects, where each object describes a book and has properties for:
+- the title (a string),
+- author (a string), and
+- alreadyRead (a boolean indicating if you read it yet).

 Iterate through the array of books.
 For each book, log the book title and book author like so: "The Hobbit by J.R.R.
 Tolkien".

-Now use an if/else statement to change the output depending on whether you read it yet or not.
+Now use an `if`/`else` statement to change the output depending on whether you read it yet or not.
 If you read it, log a string like 'You already read "The Hobbit" by J.R.R.
 Tolkien', and if not, log a string like 'You still need to read "The Lord of the Rings" by J.R.R.
 Tolkien.'

 ### Comparing objects